MotherSphere/Colony/ColonyLauncher/ColonyLauncher.md

 # Colony Launcher

 Colony Launcher is the primary application for the ecosystem.
-It opens a resizable SDL2 window, handles navigation and settings, and can launch secondary modules such as **Orbital Arcade** from within the main experience.
+It opens a resizable SDL2 window, handles navigation and settings, and can launch secondary modules such as **Nexus** from within the main experience.
 The launcher and every supporting module live together inside this repository under the `ColonyLauncher/` directory.

 ## Prerequisites